delphe/github-contribution-graph/github-contribution-graph/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

-## Launching The App
-This application is hosted on GitHub Pages: https://delphe.github.io/github-contribution-graph/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.